capsailer/capsailer-cli/docs/commands/build.md

 2. Downloads all container images specified in the manifest
 3. Saves the images as OCI artifacts
 4. Downloads all Helm charts specified in the manifest
+5. Optionally rewrites image references in Helm charts to use a private registry
-5. Packages everything into a single, portable archive file
+6. Packages everything into a single, portable archive file

 ## Options